skjolber/json-log-filter/README.md

 Please consider refactoring your JSON structure(s) if you do a lot of filtering of static data and such.

 ## Framework support

+### Logbook
-See the [spring-boot-starter-logbook](frameworks/spring-boot-starter-logbook) module for request-/response logging.
-Filtering can be specified per path and request/response.
+See the [spring-boot-starter-logbook](frameworks/spring-boot-starter-logbook) module for request-/response logging for REST services:

+ * filter in- and/or outgoing payloads per path
+ * enable validation/compacting per path, or for all requests and/or responses
+ * valid JSON payloads are appended as JSON, i.e. indexable to log accumulation tools
+ * invalid JSON payloads are added as text

 ## Background
 The project is intended as a complimentary tool for use alongside JSON frameworks, such as JSON-based REST stacks.
 Its primary use-case is processing to-be logged JSON.
 The project relies on the fact that such frameworks have very good error handling, like schema validation and databinding, to apply a simplified view of the JSON syntax, basically handling only the happy-case of a well-formed document.
 The frameworks themselves detect invalid documents and handle them as raw content.